dotlang/language/Enhancements.md

 in a module, we can export only some functions. if we have a prefix like `module1.function1` then how can we add a new function without having access to the module?

-? - we can add a notation to specify mutable data types. when these are used in a struct or used in a function, it means function is not pure.
+Y - we can add a notation to specify mutable data types. when these are used in a struct or used in a function, it means function is not pure.

-? - now with this new approach, do we need generics? if yes, how should they be implemented?
+Y - now with this new approach, do we need generics? if yes, how should they be implemented?
 I think we need it.

-? - can we use golang's expose here too?
+Y - can we use golang's expose here too?
 ```
 struct A {int x;}
 strut B { A; int y;}